expert26111/DockerSwarm/README.md

 **3.** `docker swarm join  --token “token goes here” ipaddress` *//Command 3*

+After Command 3 one have joined a worker node to the cluster.

 Because to spin a container is only possible from a manager.
-So  in order to that:
+So in order to do that:

 1. Go back to the manager node.
 2. ssh into it.
 (If you do not know how and what this means google on the internet).